SamerElhamdo/x-twitter-mcp-server/README.md

 }
 ```

-- `"command": "x-twitter-mcp-server"`: Uses the CLI script directly if installed from PyPI.
-- `"env"`: If installed from PyPI, you may need to provide environment variables directly in the config (since there’s no `.env` file).
-If installed from source, the `.env` file will be used.
-- `"env": {"PYTHONUNBUFFERED": "1"}`: Ensures output is unbuffered for better logging in Claude.
+**Note**: Since the server now requires API credentials in each request, you no longer need to set Twitter API environment variables in the configuration.

 ### Step 4: Restart Claude Desktop
 - Quit Claude Desktop completely.